 You might even consider switching your household cleaning products to natural ones like vinegar and baking soda.
 You’ll not only be making the best choice for your baby, but you’ll save money, too.

-(Read This Next: 7 Safe Pregnancy Exercises for Every Trimester)
+(Read This Next: 6 Exercises for Back Pain During Pregnancy)